OpenNebula/docs/source/advanced_administration/public_cloud/ec2qec.rst

 | |image0|

--  Also you have to specify in a new “Region” the endpoint in which the EC2 Service is running, by pressing on the Regions button.
-Take care of using exactly the same url and port that is specified in the econe.conf file, otherwise you will get “AuthFailure”:
+-  Also you have to specify in a new ``Region`` the endpoint in which the EC2 Service is running, by pressing on the Regions button.
+Take care of using exactly the same url and port that is specified in the econe.conf file, otherwise you will get ``AuthFailure``:

 | |image1|

 .. warning:: If you have problems adding a new region, try to add it manually in the ec2ui.endpoints variable inside the Firefox about:config

 |
-|  ***Typical usage scenarios***
+|  **Typical usage scenarios**

 -  **List images**